About

 When it's updated

-Each article and tool carries a "Last updated" date.
+Each article and tool carries a "Last updated" or "Reviewed" date.
+Defaults across the platform were reviewed May 2026.
 We refresh content when (a) underlying facts change — rate environment, tax law, program rules — or (b) we receive a correction or improvement we've validated.
 Annual reviews catch slow drift in defaults (insurance ranges, closing-cost averages).
 The dateModified field in the page's structured data reflects the most recent substantive edit.

 How corrections work